aklapatch/mySettings/README.md

 For me it seems like there is one service holding the others up.
 Disabling all these only took about 5 seconds off the boot time

+Please note that not all these options were tested.
+Using systemctl to disable things does not mean they will not come up the next boot.

 Disable these services (I am not responsible for you FUBARing your system):

 + dkms.servce